pweerd/photoalbum/getting_started.md

 </root>
 ```

-This example uses "Holiday Finland" as value for the album for all photo's in the directory.
+This example uses "Holiday Finland" as value for the album for all photo's in this directory and below.